Learning Models over Relational Data using Sparse Tensors and Functional Dependencies: Experiments

 \subsubsection{Competitors}

+We benchmark AC/DC against six competitors: MADlib~\cite{MADlib:2012} 1.16, libFM~\cite{libfm} 1.4.2, TensorFlow~\cite{tensorflow} 1.13.1, R~\cite{R-project} 3.4.4, scikit-learn~\cite{scikit2011} 0.20, and Python Statsmodels~\cite{P-StatsModels}.
+We evaluate the performance of learning the models over a training dataset, and then compute the root-mean-squared-error (RMSE) over a separate test dataset to compare the accuracy.

-We benchmark AC/DC against four competitors: MADlib~\cite{MADlib:2012} 1.15.1 uses {\em ols} to compute the closed-form solution of polynomial regression models (MADlib also supports generalized linear models, but this is consistently slower than {\em ols} in our experiments and we do not report it here); R~\cite{R-project} 3.0.2 uses {\em lm} (linear model) based on QR-decomposition~\cite{Francis61}; libFM~\cite{libfm} 1.4.2 supports factorization machines; and TensorFlow~\cite{tensorflow} 1.11 uses the LinearRegressor estimator with {\em ftrl} optimization~\cite{ftlr}, which is based on the conventional SGD optimization algorithm.
+MADlib, R, scikit-learn, and Python StatsModels use {\em ols} (ordinary least squares) to compute the closed-form solution of regression models, and TensorFlow uses the LinearRegressor estimator with {\em ftrl} optimization~\cite{ftlr}, which is based on the conventional SGD optimization algorithm.
 TensorFlow was compiled from source to enable specialized optimizations that are native to our machine, including AVX optimizations.
-We use PostgreSQL 11 to compute the feature extraction query for R, libFM, and TensorFlow.
+We use PostgreSQL 10.9 to compute the feature extraction query for libFM and TensorFlow.
+LibFM supports factorization machines.